5 Places to Get a Small Personal Loan

-Payday loan alternatives: Some credit unions are eager to help you avoid payday loans, which borrowers often turn to for small loans.
+Some credit unions are eager to help you avoid payday loans, which borrowers often turn to for small loans.
 Credit unions may offer short-term payday alternative loans (PALs) in amounts between $200 and $1,000.
-NCUA regulations require that lenders keep rates on PALs no more than 10 percent higher than other loans, and credit unions can only charge up to $20 to apply for these small personal loans.
+NCUA regulations require that lenders keep rates on PALs no more than 10% higher than other loans, and credit unions can only charge up to $20 to apply for these small personal loans.

 Don’t rule out banks: Local and regional banks may offer similar access to small loans.
 When a financial institution is engaged in the community, you’re more likely to talk to a real person who can work with you.

 Borrowing online is easy and convenient, it’s a great way to shop for low-cost loans.
 What’s more, online lenders are often willing to work with those who have less-than-perfect credit.
-They might lend with lower credit scores, or they might evaluate your creditworthiness in creative ways (using rental history, employment history, or a review of your college and graduate degrees, for example).
+They might lend with lower credit scores, or they might evaluate your creditworthiness in creative ways, using technology or alternative sources of information.

 Compare lenders: As you shop online lenders, check for application fees, which typically come out of your loan balance.
 Look for reasonable fees, compare offers, and be sure that you’ll end up with enough money to meet your needs after any charges come out.